xmos/vocalfusion-avs-setup/README.md

 Visit https://elinux.org/RPi_Easy_SD_Card_Setup for easy instructions on how to flash this sd card and install raspbian

 ## Installation
-1. Once inside Raspbian, open a terminal and type `git clone -b SDK_scripts https://github.com/xmos/i2s_i2c_pi_setup` enter your github username and password if prompted
+1. Once inside Raspbian, open a terminal and type `git clone https://github.com/xmos/i2s_i2c_pi_setup` enter your github username and password if prompted

 2. Run the main script, sourcing it with `source i2s_i2c_pi_setup/auto_install.sh`